IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/share-any-env-with-client.md

 # Share an Environment with a Client

-You will need to provision the environment yourself, but it be shared to clients
+You will need to provision the environment yourself, but it can be shared to clients

 ## Please note: The use of Customer Data is not allowed on IBM Technology Zone.